Galaxy Z Flip 3 ongoing review: Let's talk about that cover screen

 When Samsung announced the Galaxy Z Flip 3 alongside the new Galaxy Z Fold 3, I was most eager to try out the new Flip.
-The original 2020 Z Flip is my go-to Android phone in between reviews.
-As much as I enjoy the first edition of Samsung's clamshell folding phone, there are a number of things that annoy me.
-Samsung says it's improved and addressed many of the shortcomings the original Flip had.
-And if that's the case, I'm very happy.
+The original 2020 Z Flip is my go-to Android phone between reviews.
+And as much as I enjoy the first edition of Samsung's clamshell folding phone, there are a number of things that annoy me.
+Samsung says it improved and addressed many of the shortcomings the original Flip had -- and if that's the case, I'm very happy.
 As I enter my third day testing the phone, the initial "this is shiny and new" luster is starting to subside.
 Yet, I'm still really into it.
 I am working toward a final in-depth review, but for now, here's my ongoing diary of life with the Galaxy Z Flip 3.

-In order for it to be widely adopted, Samsung needs to deliver on those Z Flip 3 improvements.
-People need to see that they can use it and depend on it just like they do their current phone -- meaning the Z Flip 3 can't make people compromise their daily phone routines.
+In order for it to be widely adopted, though, Samsung needs to deliver on those Z Flip 3 improvements.
+People need to see that they can use it and depend on it just like their current phone -- meaning the Z Flip 3 can't make people compromise on their daily phone routines.

 - You can preorder the Z Flip 3 now.